briankoser/sfc-listeners-guide/episodes/0093-scientologyness.md

 Daniel was part of a human shield against Westboro Baptist church at a funeral.

-Koby says there's a lot of scientologists and it's growing fast. <q class="archivist inline"><a href="https://medium.com/how-many-scientologists-are-there-really/counting-scientology-7-best-estimates-7746dc6d59aa">My brief research</a> says there are few Scientologists and it's shrinking.</q>
+Koby says there's a lot of scientologists and it's growing fast. {% arc %}<a href="https://medium.com/how-many-scientologists-are-there-really/counting-scientology-7-best-estimates-7746dc6d59aa">My brief research</a> says there are few Scientologists and it's shrinking.{% endarc %}